plone/training/trainthetrainer/before.rst

 With 'end user' or 'webmaster' kind of trainings there are distinct modes of training you can do.
 To write it down black/white

-1. Show as much as of Plone as you can, so that the students get a good overview of all the options and possibilities.
+1. Show as much of Plone as you can, so that the students get a good overview of all the options and possibilities.

 2. Define a core set of learning goals and tasks that your students should be able to perform at the end of the training day and teach and practice those hands-on as much as you can.

-Probably you will do something inbetween to provide a good mix between theory, explaining, examples and excercises.
+Probably you will do something in between to provide a good mix between theory, explaining, examples and exercises.
 But discuss this with the client (manager) who has asked for the training or if your students are allowed to decide this, ask it before or at the beginning of the training.
-When you are teaching content editor that **have** to work with Plone next week, pratice and stick to the basics.
-If you have a few webmaster that have some say in how the site will develop in the next years, show more features, options and tricks.
-(And have some material with referendes ready after the training that they can look back to.)
+When you are teaching a content editor that **has** to work with Plone next week, practice and stick to the basics.
+If you have a few webmaster that has some say in how the site will develop in the next years, show more features, options and tricks.
+(And have some material with references ready after the training that they can look back to.)

 Group size, number of trainers
 ------------------------------